Reviewed by Dr Abbie Lam DVM

 A sample housetraining schedule might look like this:

 Keep your puppy’s toilet area free of toys and distractions.
 Do not play with your puppy until they have gone – after which you can praise them.
-And remember that a dog’s faeces is a common source of parasites and diseases, so every time your puppy leaves droppings, you should pick up the waste with a disposable bag and throw it in your garbage bin.
+Remember, a dog’s faeces is a common source of worms and diseases, so every time your puppy leaves droppings, you should pick up the waste with a disposable bag and throw it in your garbage bin.

 If your puppy doesn’t go when you take them out, take them back to their bed area (animals do not like to soil their beds), and then try again a few minutes later.
 Handy hint: give a low and prolonged whistle whenever your puppy urinates – soon they will associate this with a command and, bingo, you’ll have trained your puppy to urinate to your whistle, very helpful before bedtime or before travelling in a car.